ElShaimaaMamdouh/ngsproject-bam-parser/README.md

 # ngsproject-bam-parser
-The aim is to detect and report loci of supplementary reads found in a bam file.
+The aim is to detect and report loci of supplementary reads found in a bam file of the Drosophila melanogaster.

-Drosophila meanogaster is the organism used.

 Sources used to obtain the whole genome (fasta), annotated genome (gtf) and RNA-seq reads, are mentioned in the script.